-It may be something as simple as somebody using your credit card without your permission, through to accessing your bank

-    account, using your personal details, sending emails from your account, and even using your identity to commit crimes

-    and evade the law.
+It may be something as simple as unauthorised use of your credit card, accessing your bank account, using your personal details, sending emails from your email account, and even using your identity to commit crimes and evade the law.

-    If you're a victim of identity theft, it can lead to fraud that can have a direct impact on your personal finances and

-    could also make it difficult for you to obtain loans, credit cards or a mortgage until the matter is resolved.
+If you're a victim of identity theft, it can lead to fraud that can have a direct impact on your personal finances and could also make it difficult for you to obtain loans, credit cards or a mortgage until the matter is resolved.

 There are many ways for your identity to be hijacked but the objective is always the same: someone trying to gather your personal information.

 This may happen through an email or phone call where the thief pretends to be from a charity, a bank, your service provider or even a government agency.
 Beware of unsolicited phone calls or emails that ask personal information.